Liberian president appeals to Obama for U.S. help to beat Ebola

 Cuba on Friday announced that it would deploy 165 medical personnel to Sierra Leone next month, the largest contingent of foreign doctors and nurses committed so far.

-Johnson Sirleaf said that Ebola treatment centres were full and were being forced to turn away the sick.
+Johnson Sirleaf said that Ebola treatment centers were full and were being forced to turn away the sick.

 "We are sending them home where they are a risk to their families and the communities.
 I am being honest with you when I say that at this rate, we will never break the transmission chain and the virus will overwhelm us," she wrote.